Long Term Mechanical Ventilation

 Caring for patients at risk of long-term dependency on mechanical ventilation.

-CCSO in collaboration with the Long-Term Ventilation Planning Committee developed the Long-Term Mechanical Ventilation Toolkit for Adult Acute Care Providers.
+In collaboration with the Long-Term Ventilation Planning Committee, CCSO developed the Long-Term Mechanical Ventilation Toolkit for Adult Acute Care Providers.
 The toolkit is a resource to help guide Ontario’s health care providers in the medical management of mechanically ventilated patients.
-It summarizes effective strategies and tools, to identify patients in critical care settings who are at risk of dependency on long-term ventilation, strategies to promote weaning, and care practices to consider implementing when the focus shifts from acute to long-term care needs.
+It summarizes effective strategies and tools to identify patients in critical care settings who are at risk of dependency on long-term ventilation, strategies to promote weaning, and care practices to consider implementing when the focus shifts from acute to long-term care needs.

 Find all our resources and tools in one convenient repository.

 Stay up-to-date on upcoming learning and engagement opportunities.

 Have a question or want to learn more about CCSO?